byterubpay/kastelo/documents/legal/disclaimer-wallet.md

 ## 7. EVALUATION TOKENS

 Some devices may include evaluation tokens.
-These tokens exist in a test network (“testnet”), which is separate from the main Monero network and subject to network resets at any time.
+These tokens exist in a test network (“testnet”), which is separate from the main ByteRub network and subject to network resets at any time.
 As such, said tokens do not contain any value.
 Testnet addresses are identified by an address prefix that start with A, B, or 9.